AbiDHussen/Meetmax/README.md

 - User sessions are preserved using local box storage.
 - ⚠️ **Likes and comments will not work on dummy posts.
 They only function on real posts created by the user.**

 ---

-## ✅ Notes
-- This project is self-contained and does not require an internet connection.
-- Designed for Android but should work cross-platform.

----